 Building a healthy business is a lot like building a healthy body: Needs change over time.

 I’m a prime example.
 When I was in my twenties, I took up running.
 In my thirties (and after three babies), my body started sending me signals, warning me that running alone was not going to be sustainable.
 My needs were changing, and I had to adapt.
 I learned that a combination of cardio, strength and flexibility were all essential to maintaining a healthy balance.
 I needed to engage new muscles in new ways.

-In our work as marketing consultants and coaches, we see a lot of familiar “symptoms” when we first engage with a potential customer.
+In our work as fractional CMOs and coaches, we see a lot of familiar “symptoms” when we first engage with a potential customer.
 These are the pains that bring us to the table, and the problems that we help to solve.
-They are all indications of “marketing muscle weakness”, and are common among businesses who have been running hard on the sales track, but who haven’t made marketing a core discipline of their growth regimen.
+They are all indications of “marketing muscle weakness,” and are common among businesses who have been running hard on the sales track, but who haven’t made marketing a core discipline of their growth regimen.
 The good news?
 All of these symptoms can be cured through consistent marketing exercise.